ecotte/Fabric-Monitoring-RTI/README.md

    - GatewayMonitoringReports
       - To receoive the gateway reports
 - Eventhouse:
-   - Platform and Audit DB
+   - Fabric Platform Monitoring
-      - To process, store and query all the information ingested
+      - To process, store and query all the information ingested.
+It divides the information by module, creating a KQL DB for each of the modules.
 - Notebooks:
    - Monitoring Audit Logs
       - Extract the Audit logs from the API and ingest them incrementally in the Eventhouse.